tconfrey/BrainTool/pricing.md

 ---

 # Special One-Time Offers!
-In advance of the 1.0 BrainTool release a free lifetime subscription coupon is being offered to any existing user who contributes to it's success by performing one of the following<sup>*</sup>:
+In advance of the 1.0 BrainTool release a free permanent license is being offered to any existing user who contributes to it's success by performing any of the following<sup>*</sup>:
-- ~~Posting an honest 5 star review on the [Chrome](https://chrome.google.com/webstore/detail/braintool-beyond-bookmark/fialfmcgpibjgdoeodaondepigiiddio) or [Edge](https://microsoftedge.microsoft.com/addons/detail/braintool-beyond-bookma/igibjpnabjgljgnfajjpapocagidmeol) Web Store.~~ <br/> *This option is no longer available due to a strict interpretation of the Google terms of Service.*
 <!-- - Filling out this survey:[link] -->
-- A positive review or mention on a social network feed<sup>**</sup>, newsletter, blog post etc.
+- Posting an honest, positive review or mention on a social network feed<sup>**</sup>, newsletter, blog post, app store review, etc.
-- Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)
+- Installing and using the [Release Candidate](/support/localInstall) or Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)
+- Creating a video or other instructional content.

+If you'd prefer to just pay and/or want to show support, please do go ahead and purchase a license.
+In return you can make use of the EarlyFinancerDiscount coupon code to receive 50% off.
-<p style="font-size:0.8rem; font-style: italic; margin-top:0px;">*&nbsp;&nbsp; Send a link showing the post to braintool.extension@gmail.com and I'll send you the coupon code.
-Do all 3 and I'll send you 3 coupons!</p>
+<p style="font-size:0.8rem; font-style: italic; margin-top:0px;">*&nbsp;&nbsp; Send a link showing the post to braintool.extension@gmail.com</p>
 <p style="font-size:0.8rem; font-style: italic; margin-top:-10px;">** See @ABrainTool on
 <a href="https://twitter.com/ABraintool">Twitter</a>, <a href="https://www.instagram.com/abraintool/">Instagram</a> and <a href="https://facebook.com/ABrainTool">FaceBook</a></p>

-If you'd prefer to just pay and/or want to show support, please do go ahead and purchase a license.
-In return you can make use of the EarlyFinancerDiscount coupon code to receive 50% off your subscription forever.

-# BrainTool Introductory Pricing
+# BrainTool Pricing and Data Philosophy
+There's been a trend for the last while to give software away for free and make money off of the data you can collect and sell.
+BrainTool strives to take a completely hands off approach to your data.
+Your data is yours, BrainTool uses it with your permission to provide you tools to manage, organize and access it.
+With a subscription or purchase you are paying for those tools and their continued improvement, and keeping your data to yourself.

+The fully-functional free version and current low pricing are designed to encourage broad adoption.
+See the [vision and overview](overview) page for more details.

+<i><small>NB the current 0.9.9 Store version of the extension shows different, higher, subscription costs but has no enforcement or non-free features.
+Based on input received the pricing has been reduced and a one-time purchase option added</small></i>
+# Pricing
 <div class="row">
 <div class="cell left" style="padding-right: 30px;">
-<h2>Basic</h2>
+<h2>Non-Supporter</h2>

 <p>
-Up to 300 saved items
+Unlimited saved items
 </p>
 <p>
 Import and export Browser Bookmarks